Loot Swordcraft Deck Recipe Guide and How to Play. See needed card list, cost, how to use, strategy and tips.

 Don't Keep Lair of Usurpation

-Keep Valse When Fighting for Field Control
+Keep Valse When Contesting the Field

 Related Articles